OpenCodeChicago/HTML-CSS_fundamentals_part1/README.md

-# HTML-CSS_fundamentals_part1

-## Description:
-This repository contains the foundational materials for our first lesson in front-end development, covering basic HTML and CSS concepts.
-Participants will learn how to structure a webpage using HTML and style it using CSS.
-The repository includes examples of semantic HTML elements, CSS styling (external, internal, and inline), and practical exercises to reinforce learning.

-## Files:
-index.html: A sample HTML file demonstrating the use of basic HTML tags, semantic elements, and CSS styling. styles.css: External CSS file (add later if not included yet) for applying consistent styling across the HTML file. images/: Folder containing images used in the HTML file.

 # HTML/CSS Fundamentals

 This repository covers the fundamentals of HTML and CSS, focusing on creating structured web pages and basic styling techniques.
 It is perfect for beginners or anyone looking to solidify their foundational skills in web development.